 Pass on items through the Re-use Line

 If you have large items at home that you no longer need and are still in good condition, you can have them collected for free by calling the Re-use Line.

 Take a look at this short film to see why it's the easiest way to shift large items you no longer need.

 What sort of items can be collected?

-The National re-use phone line collects bed frames, mattresses, chests of drawers, bookcases, wardrobes, dressing tables, tables, chairs, sofas, armchairs, washing machines, electric cookers, fridge freezers and bikes.
+The Re-use Line collects bed frames, mattresses, chests of drawers, bookcases, wardrobes, dressing tables, tables, chairs, sofas, armchairs, washing machines, electric cookers, fridge freezers and bikes.